AramayoLab/Compara_Lists/README.md

 ## Motivation

 ```
-The main motivation for generating this script was reproducibility and replicability, when comparing list of
+The main motivation for generating this script was reproducibility and replicability, when comparing
-IDs.
-Mainly, I wanted to make sure that students evaluating information present in different files used the same set of
+list of IDs.
+Mainly, I wanted to make sure that students evaluating information present in different
-commands, thus eliminating any possibility of error.
+files used the same set of commands, thus eliminating any possibility of error
 ```

 ## Documentation